Top Menu

 PROPAGATING A FIDDLE LEAF FIG

-The cuttings were immediately placed in water, hoping that they begin growing roots so I can eventually get two more fiddle leaf figs.
+The cuttings were immediately placed in water, hoping that they would begin growing roots, so I could eventually get two more fiddle leaf figs.

 According to what I've read, this process takes time.
 As of today, August 5th, not even one root has sprouted.
 I will keep you posted on this process.